Animal Shelter Partners Board Members

 limited resources, the volunteers and staff cared for and loved the animals.
 I have been volunteering 2-3 days a week ever since, am now known there as the “cat lady”, and I am always trying to find more ways to improve the lives of the shelter’s cats and kittens.
 I foster kittens every year and, inevitably, I end up keeping some.
 I now have thirteen cats of my own.

-Barb Lesco, Secretary, Animal Shelter Partners
+Barb Lesco, Treasurer, Animal Shelter Partners

 I am Tracy, one of four ladies who formed ASP.
 When I retired from the school district,